 Cultural Arts & Campus Events

 The University and the city of Ann Arbor also have a rich cultural arts heritage.
 Students are encouraged to engage with this artistic community through the Arts at Michigan program.
 Through popular programs like “Passport to the Arts,” “Art Outta Town,” and “Artscapade,” Arts at Michigan connects students to the opportunities on campus and in the surrounding communities.
 Students will also want to take advantage of the world-renowned University Musical Society, which attracts performing artists from around the world to Ann Arbor.
 Of course, the University’s own School of Music, Theatre, and Dance offers numerous student productions throughout the year.
 Students are also encouraged to explore the University’s wide array of museums and galleries, most of which are free to students, as well as Ann Arbor’s cultural gems.

 No matter when you visit, there is always something happening in Ann Arbor for you and your student to enjoy.

-In addition to three campus recreational buildings, the Department of Recreational Sports offers a range of recreational activities for students, from intramural and club sport teams to group fitness classes and the Outdoor Adventures Program.
-The Outdoor Adventures Program is a gateway to the recreational opportunities in Ann Arbor and beyond, providing a rental center for camping and outdoor sporting equipment as well as a wilderness trip program.
-Students will also find that the Ann Arbor area offers many year-round parks and recreation activities.
+In addition to three campus recreational buildings, the Department of Recreational Sports offers a range of recreational activities for students, from intramural and club sport teams to group fitness classes and the Adventure Leadership program.
+The Adventure Leadership Program is a gateway to the recreational opportunities in Ann Arbor and beyond, providing a rental center for camping and outdoor sporting equipment as well as a wilderness trip program and teambuilding.